Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Each value in a combination chart can be visualized as a *column*, a *line* or an *area*.

 Actions can be applied to header, content, button and context menu.

-## Deviation table
-A *deviation table* is used to list a percentage deviation between two values, grouped by a single category.

-For all category objects, the table shows the category name and the primary value with its deviation from the comparative value.

-The width of the columns can be set by adjusting the *column width* of the category in the format tab of the designer.
-Sorting can be done by category or value.

-Actions can be applied to header, content, button and context menu.

-*A typical use case would be showing the value of a stock or currency and comparing it to its value the previous day.*

 ## Doughnut chart
 A *doughnut chart* has the same functionality as a [pie chart](#pie-chart).